How far does the filler go?

 The cable should always be on top of any mesh.

-How far from the wall can I lay the cable (Cable Kit)?
+How far from the wall can I lay the cable (Cableflex/Cable Kit)?

-The gap from wall to cable should be at least 3 cm.
+The distance between the wall and the cable should be at least half the c/c-distance.

 Is there a risk of moisture rising with underfloor heating?